 ACT Fluconazole; APO-Fluconazole; Diflucan; DOM-Fluconazole; Fluconazole Omega; Fluconazole SDZ; MYLAN-Fluconazole; PHL-Fluconazole [DSC]; PMS-Fluconazole; PRO-Fluconazole; TARO-Fluconazole; TEVA-Fluconazole

-- It is used to treat fungal infections in the mouth.
+- It is used to treat fungal infections.

 - This drug is used to treat vaginal yeast infections.